jthernandez999/jthernandez999/README.md

 - 🌱 I’m currently working on mastering algorithms...
 - 🤝 I’m looking to develop my skills as a Software Engineer / Full Stack Web Developer.
-- 💬 Ask me about space or bonsai!
+- 💬 Ask me anything.
 - ⚡ Fun fact: ...
 I consider myself an amateur astronomer.
 I own a CELESTRON COMPUTERIZED TELESCOPE ... 🔭 🪐 👽 ...

 <!-- <p align='center'> <i>“Dwell on the beauty of life.
 Watch the stars, and see yourself running with them.”</i> — Marcus Aurelius, Meditations</p> -->